Search This Blog

 I should not care to stop

 Dickinson is relentless in getting this imminent message across to the reader's zone.
 It’s possible that this message had a single recipient originally, and I usually think of Sue, since we know she so often was the poem's intended audience.
-Sue lived in the adjoining house (zone), but to deliver a poem across to her, past prying eyes, and most especially, past Austin’s, must have felt like a difficult game.
+Sue lived in the adjoining house (zone), but to deliver a poem across to her, past prying eyes, and most especially, past Austin’s, must have felt like a game.
 (Cue theme music to Mission Impossible.)

 But, of course, Dickinson could also mean she is on an errand to visit ANY reader.
 Part of Dickinson’s genius is that though her poems often were meant for one specific reader, they were also, somehow, meant for any ideal reader.
 The ideal reader, at this point, now includes me and you.
 And that's one of the things that wowed me when I first read the poem on the back of that envelope: the very poem I was reading had to get through the spry arms of the wind to get to me, a century and a half later, which is quite a feat, especially for a poet who refused to publish her poetry.***